Red Wings edge Sabres in shootout, end 9-game skid

 Each team had a player in the penalty box when Larkin scored in the final second of the period.
 Fabbri fed the puck to Larkin on a two-on-one break, and Larkin backhanded it over Johansson's left shoulder.
 Filip Hronek was awarded the second assist.
 The second period was scoreless.

 Vesey put Buffalo on the board at 5:48 of the third.
 Vesey's redirect of a Conor Sheary shot from the point was stopped by Bernier, but Vesey shoveled in the rebound.
-Just after Detroit killed off a Sabres power play, Wilson scored his first goal since March 8, 2018 to tie the game.
+Just after Detroit killed off a Sabres power play, Wilson scored his first goal since March 8, 2018, to tie the score.
 He redirected a Colin Miller shot at 8:29 of the final period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)